fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 puts f.upcase
 ```

-To mimic an expensive operation, I've placed a call to `sleep` in the code given to the future.
 The call to `f.upcase` should cause the main thread to block for several seconds until the result is ready.
-Here's the output we get:
+If we run the code, this is exactly what we see happen.
+Here's the output:

 ``` plain
 Future: Started.